 A heat dome, which has come from the Sahara, across Algeria and Morocco, sweeping across Europe will intensify already high temperatures.
 Low levels of rain also bring an increased risk of wildfires.

 What is a heat dome?

-This is when the atmosphere traps hot ocean air like a lid or cap.
+It traps hot ocean air like a lid or cap on a boiling pot.
 Hot air expands vertically into the atmosphere and high pressure pushes it toward the ground.
 It has nowhere to escape and compresses trapping even more heat underneath.

 Winds are usually able to move high pressure around but with the dome stretching far into the atmosphere, these weather systems become almost stationary.

-On top of that, the ground begins to warm up, losing moisture and increasing the chance of fires.
-A heat dome can lead to temperatures well above what is normal.
+A heat dome can lead temperatures to soar well above what is normal.

 Are heatwaves becoming more common?

 Since 1950 heatwaves have increased in length and frequency all over the world, as shown in a study published in 2020.

 This research, carried out by scientists from UNSW Sydney and UNSW Canberra, found that the Mediterranean has experienced an increase of two and a half heatwave days per decade since 1950.
 The Amazon rainforest had an extra five and a half in the same period.